-Scientific Data Sets Description

-IST = scale_factor × (calibrated

-data - add_offset)

-The valid range for ISTs is 210 K to 313.20

-К.

-Ice_Surface_Temperature_Spatial_QA QA data corresponding to the observation

-selected as the IST observation of the night.

-Stored as coded integers 1 .
-Values are good,

-other, or a masked class (e.g. land).
+Scientific Data Sets Description Stored as coded integers1.
+Values are good, other, or a masked class (e.g. land).
+Daylight only.
+Ice_Surface_Temperature ISTs stored as calibrated data.
+To convert to kelvins, use scale_factor = 0.01 and add_offset = 0.0 in the following equation : IST = scale_factor × (calibrated data - add_offset) The valid range for ISTs is 210 K to 313.20 K. Ice_Surface_Temperature_Spatial_QA QA data corresponding to the observation selected as the IST observation of the day.
+Stored as coded integers1.
+Values are good, other, or a masked class (e.g. land).